BenjaminSchubert/MCS_Sentibot/README.md

 The entries of the bot are fully configurable with commands.
 The complete list can be found in the `Usage` section.

+This project was made in the context of the MCS course at HEIG-VD.

 ### Requirements
 - Erlang 19.X
 - Rebar3